-1909 Irish poet and playwright John Millington Synge dies today.
+1909 Irish poet and playwright John Millington Synge dies at age 38.
 He penned numerous plays including Riders to the Sea and The Playboy of the Western World.
 For the latter he traveled to the Aran Islands to capture the speech and customs of the local people.
-He was 38 years old.

 1936 Alfred Lunt and Lynn Fontanne star in Robert E. Sherwood's Idiot's Delight, opening at the Shubert Theatre for a run of 300 performances.
-The play will receive the 1936 Pulitzer Prize for Drama, and will later be turned into a film starring Clark Gable and Norma Shearer.
+The play receives the 1936 Pulitzer Prize for Drama, and is later turned into a film starring Clark Gable and Norma Shearer.

-1941 Native Son, adapted by Paul Green and Richard Wright from Wright's novel plays at the St. James Theatre in New York.
-This drama, concerning the accidental killing of a white woman by a black man, stars Canada Lee and Anne Burr.
-It will run 114 performances.
+1941 Native Son, adapted by Paul Green and Richard Wright from Wright's novel, plays at the St. James Theatre in New York.
+The drama, concerning the accidental killing of a white woman by a black man, stars Canada Lee and Anne Burr.
+It runs 114 performances.

 1955 Secrets and sorrows run deep in Cat on a Hot Tin Roof.
-Tennessee Williams' drama stars Barbara Bel Geddes, Burl Ives and Ben Gazzara.
-It will run for 694 performances.
-Later Maggies will include Elizabeth Ashley, Kathleen Turner, Ashley Judd, Anika Noni Rose, and Scarlett Johansson.
+Tennessee Williams' drama stars Barbara Bel Geddes, Burl Ives, and Ben Gazzara.
+It runs for 694 performances.
+Future Broadway productions see Maggie played by Elizabeth Ashley, Kathleen Turner, Ashley Judd, Anika Noni Rose, and Scarlett Johansson.

-1992 The Neil Simon Theatre presents its namesake's 26th play, Jake's Women, opening tonight.
-Alan Alda stars as the unhappy writer, and his women include Brenda Vaccaro, Tracy Pollan, Joyce Van Patten and Kate Burton.
+1992 The Neil Simon Theatre presents its namesake's 26th play, Jake's Women.
+Alan Alda stars as the unhappy writer, and his women include Brenda Vaccaro, Tracy Pollan, Joyce Van Patten, and Kate Burton.

 1994 Richard Rodgers and Oscar Hammerstein II's Carousel takes another spin as it opens at Lincoln Center's Vivian Beaumont Theatre.
-The production stars Sally Murphy as Julie Jordan, Michael Hayden as Billy Bigelow, and a young actress named Audra Ann McDonald as Carrie Pipperidge.
+The production stars Sally Murphy as Julie Jordan, Michael Hayden as Billy Bigelow, and a young actor named Audra Ann McDonald as Carrie Pipperidge.
 The supporting cast includes future stars Taye Diggs (in his Broadway debut) and Brian d'Arcy James.
-Audra McDonald will win her first Tony Award for her performance, and the production will also win for Best Revival.
+Audra McDonald wins her first Tony Award for her performance, and the production also wins for Best Revival.

-2002 Senator and former First Lady Hilary Clinton appears Off-Broadway in a post-show panel discussion of Eve Ensler's Necessary Targets, about the treatment of women in the 1990s war in Bosnia.
+2002 Hillary Clinton appears Off-Broadway in a post-show panel discussion of Eve Ensler's Necessary Targets, about the treatment of women in the 1990s war in Bosnia.

 2005 The King meets the Bard at the Palace.
 Elvis Presley makes his posthumous debut on Broadway with the musical All Shook Up, using his familiar pop hits to tell a story freely adapted from William Shakespeare's Twelfth Night.
-It will run nine months at the Palace Theatre.
+It runs nine months at the Palace Theatre.

 2009 Michael Jacobs' Impressionism, a new play about an art gallery owner and a photojournalist—Tony Award winners Joan Allen and Jeremy Irons, respectively—who swap stories at their workplace, opens at Broadway's Gerald Schoenfeld Theatre.
 It runs only 56 performances.

 2014 Terrence McNally's Mothers and Sons opens on Broadway at the John Golden Theatre.
 Tyne Daly stars as a mother who pays a surprise visit to her late son’s ex-partner, who is now married to another man and has a young son.